Turkic mythology: History

-During the Medieval Age, most Turk tribes become Muslims.
+During the Medieval Age, most Turk tribes became Muslims.
 The first were the Karahanides and the Seljuks, who converted in the 10th century.
-In the following century they conquered Persian and Anatolia, even though the lost Persia in 12th century again.
+In the following century they conquered Persian and Anatolia, even though they lost Persia in the 12th century again.
 Since Islam had no clearly defined orthodox beliefs yet, Islam merged with prevailing beliefs of the Turks.
 The dervish Rumi, who became highly reverted in Turkish Islamic beliefs, composed in this period his masterpiece, the Masnavi, which he believed to be "sent down" from God and understood it as the proper explanation of the Quran (tafsīr). Šams al-Dīn Aḥmad Aflākī, integrated the invading Mongols and Turks into his hagiography and stated that the Turks stopped invading at the gates of Konya due to Rumi's devotion to God and they believed that assaulting him would cause the wrath of God upon them.

 Islamic beliefs played a significant role in the conquests of the Ottoman Turks.
 According to Ottoman historiography, Osman Gazi met the Sufi Shaykh Edebali who revealed to him victory and the lineage of a Sultan.

-In the modern Turkish Republic, some authors interpreted Islamic mythological history through the lense of Turkish nationalism.
-Ismail Hakki Izmirli formulated theses on the alledged Turk origin of Islam.
+In the modern Turkish Republic, some authors interpreted Islamic mythological history through the lens of Turkish nationalism.
+Ismail Hakki Izmirli formulated theses on the alleged Turk origin of Islam.
 He claimed that many prophets, such as Abraham and Muhammad were probably Turks and cited various lineages through the Old Testament to construct a Turkic ethnicity of the prophets.
 He further claimed that the Quran entails Turkic words.